 Historic Lake Louise is Everybody’s Favourite

 Yes, Lake Louise is beautiful.
 Not sure how long they’ll give you to visit, but this is one of the major tourist draws in the mountains.
 Chateau Lake Louise is an amazing hotel.
-When you come back for your next visit you’ll want to climb the hiking trails and have tea at the tea house at Lake Agnes (7000 feet).
+When you come back for your next visit you’ll want to climb the hiking trails and have tea at the tea house up at Lake Agnes (elevation 7000 feet).

 Moraine Lake is accessed via the same road as Lake Louise.
 The color of the water is more blue and the trails are great.
 Moraine Lake and the Valley of the Ten Peaks is on the back of the old 20 dollar bills.
 A spectacular place with stunning views.
 Next year I want to go right up to the top of Parker Ridge and maybe even walk to Lake Louise or even to Banff.
 A rugged challenge but something to look forward to.